w3f/polkadot-spec/docs/id-cryptography-encoding.md

 #### -sec-num- Transcript {#id-transcript}

 A VRF transcript serves as a domain-specific separator of cryptographic protocols and is represented as a mathematical object, as defined by Merlin, which defines how that object is generated and encoded.
-The usage of the transcript is implementation specific, such as for certain mechanisms in the Availability & Validity chapter ([Chapter 8](chapter-anv)), and is therefore described in more detail in those protocols.
+The usage of the transcript is implementation specific, such as for certain mechanisms in the Availability & Validity chapter ([Chapter -chap-num-ref-](chapter-anv)), and is therefore described in more detail in those protocols.
 The input value used to initiate the transcript is referred to as a *context* ([Definition -def-num-ref-](id-cryptography-encoding#defn-vrf-context)).

 ###### Definition -def-num- VRF Contex {#defn-vrf-context}